Nenrikido/KidoScript/README.md

 ### Structures :

-- `[ PrintPointerOfStartEnd&Step [ CodeToLoop ]` : 			For loop (End or Start and End or Start and End and Step)
+- `[ PrintPointerOfStartEnd&Step ]{ CodeToLoop }` : 				For loop (End or Start and End or Start and End and Step)
-- `Condition ?[ CodeToLoop ]` : 								While loop
+- `[ Condition ]?{ CodeToLoop }` : 									While loop
-- `Condition ?
-CodeToExecutreIfTrue : CodeToExecuteIfFalse` : If Else Elseif structure (else is optionnal)
+- `Condition ?{ CodeToExecutreIfTrue : CodeToExecuteIfFalse}` : 	If Else Elseif structure (else is optionnal)
-- `{ PrintFunctionName { CodeToExecuteAsFunction }` : 		Store a function at memory case (as string starting by `func:`)
+- `{ PrintArgumentsPositionInMemory { CodeToExecuteAsFunction }` : 	Store a function at memory case (as string starting by `func:`)
-- `( PointerDeplacement )` :									Move value of memory case at pointer position by PointerDeplacement (accept only loops 																	and pointer deplacement keys)
+- `( PointerDeplacement )` :										Vector to move value of memory case at pointer position by PointerDeplacement (																			accept only loops and pointer deplacement keys), it can also be used in operations 																		to select another value than the one in the actual memory case.
+The pointer isn't 																		moving though
-- `~( PointerDeplacement )` :									Copy value of memory case at pointer position by PointerDecplacement (idem)
+- `~( PointerDeplacement )` :										Copy value of memory case at pointer position by PointerDeplacement (idem)
 - `$` : 															Return value from function in memory case (need to be launched in another memory 																		case and is exactly like `^` if isn't in function)
 - `^` :																Execute code from stored function (or do same as ,)
 - `@` : 															Evaluate code in string in memory case at pointer position like a function

 ### Weak comparison (comparing with value processing) :